Wind Turbine Controllers

 IMPORTANT:

-The controller library (.dll or .so) must always be located in the folder path .\ControllerFiles relative to the QBlade executable.
+• The controller library (.dll or .so) must always be located in the folder path .\ControllerFiles relative to the QBlade executable.

-QBlade is a 64bit code, so the controller dlls must also be compiled for 64bit use.
+• QBlade is a 64bit code, so the controller dlls must also be compiled for 64bit use.

-Passing Custom Data to a Controller
+Sending Turbine Data to a Wind Turbine Controller

 IMPORTANT: The user should know which array entries are unused before adding custom sensors.
 Otherwise, using this option will lead to unwanted turbine behavior!

-structural main file
+1. structural main file

-substructure file
+2. substructure file

-controller parameter stream
+3. controller parameter stream

 The box below shows an exemplary CONTROLLER_IN table.
 The first column contains the swap array position and the second column the variable name in quotation marks.
 In the example below the table assigns the variable Time [s] to swap array position [0], the variable Timestep [s] to array position [1] and the variable X_l Acc.
 BLD_1 pos 1.000 to array position [10].
 Note that the full variable name, as shown in any of QBlade’s graphs must be included in the table.
-If the variable name does not exists (or the data is not stored as part of the simulation) no value is passed to the swap array at the designated position.
-Also note that the data defined in this table overwrites the standard data that is usually passed to the predefined controller interface.
+If the variable name does not exist (or the data is not stored as part of the simulation) no value is passed to the swap array at the designated position.
+Also note that the data defined in this table overwrites the standard data that is normally passed to the predefined controller interface.

 CONTROLLER_IN